fairy-scary/whiteboarding/our-notes.md

 }

 reverse() {
-  // edge cases = 1. empty list(length), 2.time complexity is constant,
+  // edge cases = 1. empty list(length) or 2.list of one, return {},
+  //self for one
+  //3. list of two switch head w tail

+  //

   return this;